 To help you plan for end-of-life dates, this page uses the following terms:

 - Deprecated.
 Feature, component, platform, or functionality that may no longer be efficient or safe.
 Deprecated features are supported but no longer recommended.
 We eventually remove deprecated features.
 We usually do not fix a bug in a deprecated feature and request that you start using the replacement feature.
 Deprecated features are identified in the release notes for the release in which the feature is deprecated.
 For Wavefront proxy, the table below lists deprecated versions.

 - End-of-life.
 No longer supported.
 Feature, component, platform, or functionality is no longer supported and may be removed from the product at any time.

 Upgrade to the latest GA release of the Wavefront proxy to get the latest bug fixes and performance enhancements.

-The following proxy versions are scheduled to be deprecated or moved to end-of-life.
+The following proxy versions are deprecated or moved to end-of-life.